xregistry/spec/core/spec.md

   determine which `contenttype` values are of the same format - see [Registry Model](#registry-model) for more information.
-If a Resource has a matching `contenttype` but the contents of the Resource's document do not successfully parse (e.g. it `application/json` but the JSON is invalid), then `RESOURCE` MUST NOT be used and `RESOURCEbase64` MUST be used instead.
+If a Resource has a matching `contenttype` but the contents of the Resource's document do not successfully parse (e.g. it's `application/json` but the JSON is invalid), then `RESOURCE` MUST NOT be used and `RESOURCEbase64` MUST be used instead.

 - `RESOURCEurl`: this attribute MUST be used when the contents of the Resource's are stored within the Registry but `RESOURCE` can not be used.